kamaral75/qualys-cli/README.md

 ## Local Development Environment
 ### Step 1: Copy config file
-Based on the config-sample.txt create a file config.txt with the hostname, credentials and max retry value Do not commit the config file to the repository
+Based on config-sample.txt create a file config.txt with the hostname, credentials and max retry value.
+Based on config-sample.py create a file config.py with the API urls.

+The config files are excluded from the repository with gitignore.
+Do not commit the config files to the repository.

 ### Step 2: Build docker image
 ```docker build --no-cache -t qualys-local-dev .```